 4. Have a vision

 Competent people know they can choose, so they rarely settle for less than they deserve.
-If you don’t offer promising future, they will quickly find someone else who will.
+If you don’t offer a promising future, they will quickly find someone else who will.
 You must have a business vision, a goal you strive to, motives for keeping it going.
 High achievers need their personal values and goals to align with yours to keep them engaged and productive.
 Unclear vision means blurry picture and type of risk top talented employees don’t want to take.

 5. Don’t overwork them